sous-chefs/nfs/README.md

   - ['mountd'] = Listen port for mountd, default 32767
   - ['lockd'] = Listen port for lockd, default 32768

-* nfs['exports']
+* ~nfs['exports']~
-  - An array of strings to populate in an export file.
-Can be manipulated in recipes with the nfs_export LWRP.
+  - Deprecated option.
+No longer supported with the exports functionality being refactored into an LWRP.

 ## Usage